TommiNieminen/TermInjectorPlus/index.md

 The parts of the text, which match some rule, are highlighted.
 The image above shows that the original source text is first edited to correct two misspellings (_calender_ and _experiance_), the edited source text is then used as MT input, and the MT output is then edited to replace _vika_ with _virhe_ (as the source text fulfills the condition of having the word _fault_ in it).

-### <a name="management"></a>5.
+### <a name="management"></a>6.
 Adding, removing, and deleting rule collections

 Rule collections can be added, removed or deleted in the **Edit rules** tab.
-Rule collections that have been defined as [global](#global), can be used in multiple MT models, and they can be removed and added by using the **Add rule collection** and **Remove rule collection** buttons.
+Rule collections that have been defined as [global](#global), can be used with multiple translation providers, and they can be removed and added by using the **Add rule collection** and **Remove rule collection** buttons.
 Local and global rule collections can be permanently deleted by clicking the **Delete rule collection** button (deletion needs to be confirmed, as the same rule collection may be in use in other MT models):

   <img src="./images/editrules20.png?raw=true" alt="drawing" width="100%"/>